Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Minnesota Stats and Trends

-- The Golden Gophers have been underdogs by 5 points or more one time this year and have not covered the spread once.
+- Minnesota has five wins against the spread in nine games this year.

-- Minnesota's games this year have gone over the total in four out of nine opportunities (44.4%).
+- This year, the Golden Gophers have one against the spread win in two games as an underdog of 4.5 points or more.

-- When Minnesota scores more than 15.7 points, it is 5-2 against the spread and 6-1 overall.
+- Minnesota's games this season have gone over the total in four out of nine opportunities (44.4%).

-- When Minnesota picks up over 304.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Minnesota puts up more than 15.7 points, it is 5-2 against the spread and 6-1 overall.

-- The Golden Gophers have 10 giveaways this season, while the Hawkeyes have 23 takeaways .
+- Minnesota is 4-1 against the spread and 4-1 overall when the team picks up over 304.6 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.